 5 cloves allspice

-Mix vinegar, water, sugar, salt and pepper and bring to boil, either in the microwave or in a saucepan, stirring occasionally to lift the sugar and salt from the bottom.
-Meanwhile, put beets in large glass (see TIPS) container with cover.
-When liquid boils, remove from heat and pour over beets.
+Mix the vinegar, water, sugar, salt and pepper in a large saucepan and bring to a boil, stirring occasionally to lift the sugar and salt from the bottom so they'll dissolve.
+Meanwhile, put the drained beets in a large glass (see TIPS) container with a cover.
+When liquid boils, remove from the heat and pour it over beets.
 REFRIGERATE 24 HOURS BEFORE SERVING.

 ALANNA's TIPS & KITCHEN NOTES